gcapes/git-course-mace/_episodes/09-remote.md

 ### Push other local branches to a remote repository

-Let's push each of our local branches into our remote repository:
+Let's push each of our local branches into our remote repository using the same syntax as before:

 ```
 $ git push origin branch_name